Richmond American Announces Gr - GuruFocus.com

 PR Newswire

+Alta and Soltera at McSweeny Farms are set to debut this Saturday

-LANCASTER, Calif., Oct.
-26, 2022 /PRNewswire/ -- Richmond American Homes of California, a subsidiary of M.D.C.
-Holdings, Inc. (NYSE: MDC), is excited to announce the grand opening of Seasons at Starview (RichmondAmerican.com/SeasonsAtStarview) in Lancaster.
-Scheduled to open on Saturday, October 29, this exceptional new Antelope Valley community boasts four inspired single- and two-story floor plans from the builder's sought-after Seasons™ Collection—designed to put homeownership within reach for a variety of buyers.
+HEMET, Calif., Oct.
+31, 2022 /PRNewswire/ -- Richmond American Homes of California, a subsidiary of M.D.C.
+Holdings, Inc. (NYSE: MDC), is excited to announce the grand opening of two new neighborhoods in the popular McSweeny Farms masterplan: Alta at McSweeny Farms and Soltera at McSweeny Farms (RichmondAmerican.com/AltaSolteraMcSweeny).
+Scheduled to open on Saturday, November 5, both of these exceptional Hemet communities showcase an inspired array of single- and two-story homes with open layouts and designer details.
+All eight floor plans available are from the builder's sought-after Seasons™ Collection—designed to put homeownership within reach for a variety of buyers.

 Model home tours

-Prospective homebuyers and area agents are encouraged to stop by Seasons at Starview for model home tours on Saturday, October 29, from 10 a.m. to 6 p.m.
-RSVPs are encouraged.
+Prospective homebuyers and area agents are encouraged to stop by Alta and Soltera at McSweeny Farm for model home tours on Saturday, November 5, from 10 a.m. to 6 p.m.

-- Easy access to notable schools and essential services, as well as dining, shopping and entertainment

-Those who choose to build a new home from the ground up at Seasons at Starview will have the opportunity to work with professional design consultants at Richmond American's Home Gallery™ to select colors, textures, finishes and fixtures for their new living spaces—a complimentary service!
+Those who choose to build a new home from the ground up at either McSweeny Farms community will have the opportunity to work with professional design consultants at the builder's Home Gallery™ to select colors, textures, finishes and fixtures for their new living spaces—a complimentary service!

-Seasons at Starview is located at 60th Street West and W. Avenue J-8 in Lancaster.
-For more information, call 760.999.6203 or visit RichmondAmerican.com.
+Alta at McSweeny Farms is located at 371 Knotgrass Street in Hemet.
+Soltera at McSweeny Farms is located at 321 Knotgrass Street in Hemet.
+For more information, call 951.244.5180 or visit RichmondAmerican.com.

 About M.D.C.
 Holdings, Inc.